chavhanshanku7/Terra-Week-Challenge/Day-01/Introduction_to_Terraform_&_Terraform_Basics.md

    ```

 #### 9. Terraform validate
-terraform validate is a command that checks whether your Terraform configuration files are syntactically valid and internally consistent.
+'terraform validate' is a command that checks whether your Terraform configuration files are syntactically valid and internally consistent.
 It verifies that the configuration is correct in terms of syntax and structure, ensuring that all required attributes and references are properly defined.
 However, it does not check if the infrastructure changes will succeed; it only validates the configuration itself.

 Usage:
 Before applying changes, it’s good practice to run terraform validate to catch any errors in your Terraform configuration files.